Home

 Before we get into the nitty-gritty of formulas and schedules, let's talk about why this number is such a big deal.
 A precise calculation isn't just a legal hoop to jump through; it's the foundation of a co-parenting plan that actually works.
 It helps create a shared understanding from the start, which can dramatically cut down on friction and arguments later on.

-When parenting plans are vague, they’re a recipe for conflict.
-I’ve seen it countless times—phrases like "reasonable visitation" or "alternating weekends" can mean wildly different things to each parent.
+When parenting plans are vague, they're a recipe for conflict.
+Phrases like "reasonable visitation" or "alternating weekends" can mean wildly different things to each parent.
 But a concrete percentage?
 That leaves no room for doubt.

 The Financial Side of Parenting Percentages